thaiyenphung/2143-OOP-PhungThai/Assignments/H03/Inheritance_in_OOP.md

 - **Single vs. Multiple Inheritance:**
     - Languages like Java support single inheritance (one parent).
     - C++ supports multiple inheritance, which adds flexibility but can also introduce complexity
-- Inheritance creates a **strong link** between the child and parent classess.
+- Inheritance creates a **strong link** between the child and parent classes.
 If the base class changes, it can unintentionally affect all derived classes.

 ## Interfaces and Abstract Classes
-- **Purpose:** allows classes to define a set of methods that must be implemented, without dictating how those methods shoule be carried out.
+- **Purpose:** allows classes to define a set of methods that must be implemented without dictating how those methods should be carried out.
   ### Interfaces:
     - Contain **only method declarations** (no actual code)
 	  - Focus **what** a class should do, not **how** it does it